EMRD95/asciidle-c/README.md

 # asciidle-c
 Previous asciidle bash script completly rewritten in C to optimize CPU load.
 The program now display random ASCII art stored as .txt files in a terminal window when executed.
+The ascii art then scroll through your terminal window.

+The new C program consume almost no CPU and maybe 1 or 2% of ram (on tested environnements)

 Git clone this repo